ADHD

 What is ADHD?

-ADHD stands for Attention Deficit Hyperative Disorder.
+ADHD stands for Attention Deficit Hyperactive Disorder.
 The NHS defines it as “a condition that affects people's behaviour.
 People with ADHD can seem restless, may have trouble concentrating and may act on impulse”.
 However, we all know that medical definitions are not the only way of describing neurodivergent conditions and they certainly don’t encompass all the ways it can manifest in real life.

 ADHD Traits